Whilst the film has many memorable moments, the scene that resonated with me the most occur at the end of the film:

 For someone who was never meant for this world, I must confess I’m suddenly having a hard time leaving it.
 Of course, they say every atom in our bodies was once part of a star.
 Maybe I’m not leaving... maybe I’m going home.

 Jerome’s eyes blink open.
 He holds the letter from Eugene in his hand.
 It contains no words, merely a lock of EUGENE’S hair – for once preserved solely for its sentimental value.
 The hair, weightless, floats off the page.

 We focus on a porthole looking out upon a starscape.

-The greatest curiosity is to discover more about the world that we barely know.
+The greatest curiosity is to discover more about the world that we still barely be able to fathom.
 There are so many unknown unknowns.
-Yet, we have come a very long, long way in the past few centuries thanks to countless of scientists, philosophers and failed alchemists.
+Yet, we have come a very long way in the past few centuries, thanks to the countless number of scientists, philosophers and failed alchemists.

-We also have a powerful imagination.
+We also happen to have a powerful imagination.
 It can bring out the best or worst in us.
 We can live to fulfil our dreams or live with our fears.
-The biggest fear is tomorrow, what would it look like?
+The biggest fear is tomorrow, what will it look like?
 As much as we try to predict, uncertainty is our mysterious best friend, always around but refuse to show itself.